 Uses of Granite

-Uses of Granite.
 Granite is a hard, crystalline-based rock that has many uses in homes, businesses and buildings.
-Granite can be decorative,...
+Granite can be decorative, functional or both...